Garydmg/minesweeper/README.md

 Launches the test runner in the interactive watch mode.<br />

+## Part B: Puzzle Solver
+## 1. How to Run
+Launches the run solver script with the given optional arguments. <br />
 ### `yarn solve [ n [ numMines [ numTrials ] ] ]`

-Launches the run solver script with the given optional arguments. <br />
+## 2. Algorithm
+TODO